What Are Wrongful Death Claims and Why Do I Need a Wrongful Death Attorney?

 The California Statute of Limitations places restrictions on the amount of time a survivor has to file a wrongful death lawsuit.
 In almost all wrongful death claims, you have two years from the date of death to file a wrongful death lawsuit.
 However, a medical malpractice lawsuit typically must be filed within one year of the date the malpractice was discovered but that deadline could be extended under some circumstances.

-Regardless of the type of wrongful death action, you should consult with a wrongful death attorney as soon as possible to protect your right to hold the person responsible for your loved one’s death accountable under the law.
+Regardless of the type of wrongful death action, you should consult with a wrongful death lawyer as soon as possible to protect your right to hold the person responsible for your loved one’s death accountable under the law.

 Common Types of Wrongful Death Claims